naivesystems/analyze/README.md

 ## Join the Community

-If you find a bug of NaiveSystems Analyze, feel free to report it in the issues.
+If you find a bug of NaiveSystems Analyze, feel free to report it in the [issues](https://github.com/naivesystems/analyze/issues).

+Use [GitHub Discussions](https://github.com/naivesystems/analyze/discussions) for other topics.

 If you use WeChat, you may scan the QR code below to join our group chat: